Bella Thorne: 2018–present: Acting projects, music return and directorial debut

 In 2021, Thorne played Lily in season 1 of Amazon Prime Video's Paradise City.
 She also starred in other projects, such as Masquerade and Time Is Up.
-In the same year, Thorne starred and served as an executive producer on the film Habit, which is directed by Janell Shirtcliff, Leave Not One Alive opposite Melissa Leo, directed by Jordan Galland, and The Trainer directed by Tony Kaye.
+In the same year, Thorne starred and served as an executive producer on the film Habit, which is directed by Janell Shirtcliff, Measure of Revenge opposite Melissa Leo, directed by Jordan Galland, and The Trainer directed by Tony Kaye.

+in May 2025, Thorne was announced to star in a sequel to Harmony Korine's 2012 film Spring Breakers, with Matthew Bright directing.
+In August 2026, Thorne took over directing and writing the film as well.

 Writing

 In addition to her acting and singing careers, Thorne is also a published writer.
 In 2014, she wrote Autumn Falls, the first in a series of three young adult novels - the other two being Autumn's Kiss (2015) and Autumn's Wish (2016) - about a teenage girl who navigates through the pitfalls of adolescence with help from her diary, which may have links to the supernatural.

 In July 2019, Rare Bird Books published The Life of a Wannabe Mogul: Mental Disarray Vol. 1, a book of Thorne's autobiographical poetry.